Jyoti4344/my-portfolio/README.md

 - _Interactive UI_: Built with cutting-edge web technologies for a responsive and dynamic user experience.
 - _Modern Design_: A visually appealing design, leveraging 3D elements for a futuristic look.
 - _About Me_: I'm an Undergrad student and want to work on a 3-D animated project, so why won't I make my Portfolio first?
-So that idea pitched me to learn and work on next and three, these are fantastic frameworks and easy to use and maintain.
+So that idea pitched me to learn and work on next.js and three.js, these are fantastic frameworks and easy to use and maintain.
 - _Skills Section_: Skills I used while making this project was next.js, three.js, tailwind, shadcnUI, vercel, and framer-motion.
 - _Algorithms Showcase_: Highlights my passion for solving algorithmic challenges.
 - _Projects Section_: An overview of my major projects, with links to demos and source code.